Aldwark, Hambleton: Demography

 According to the 2001 census, the population was 116 in 50 households.
 Of these, 31 were detached dwellings and 18 of them were owner occupied.
 Of the total population, 102 were over 16 years old and 69 were in employment.

-In the 2011 census, population had risen to 308 in 126 dwellings.
+At the 2011 census, the population had risen to 308 in 126 dwellings.
 Of these, 30.5% were aged 45–59.

 Geography

-The village is located on the east bank of the River Ure of about 2,236 acres in size.
+The village is located on the east bank of the River Ure and about 2,236 acres in size.
+The Ure changes its name to the River Ouse further downstream from Aldwark.
 The soil is primarily sand.

 Aldwark Bridge is a toll bridge over the river leading to Great Ouseburn.
 It costs 40p for cars; more for larger vehicles.
 It is reputed to have been damaged by an iceberg in the 19th century.

 The village has two areas of woodland: Aldwark Wood and Aldwark Bridge Wood to the south of the village.

 There is a river monitoring station at Aldwark Bridge.
 River levels normally range between 0.02 m and 3.00 m, with the record high level being 5.17 m.